Table of Contents

 10. The Family of Man

-Originally opened on 2nd of January, 1955 in MoMA, in NYC.
+Originally opened on the 2nd of January, 1955 in MoMA, in NYC.
 One of the most ambitious photography exhibitions organized by Edward Steichen after travelling the world was permanently placed in Luxembourg and reopened in 1994.

 It is one of the biggest and most comprehensive photography exhibitions in the whole world capturing life from birth to death through all its stages, marriage, motherhood, childhood and more.